tencent cloud

 }

-sasl_plain_username Username in the format of instance ID + # + username.
-The instance ID can be obtained in Basic Info on the instance details page in the CKafka console, and the username is set when the user is created in User Management
+Username in the format of instance ID + # + username.
+The instance ID can be obtained in Basic Info on the instance details page in the CKafka console, and the username is set when the user is created in ACL Policy Management > User Management.

-sasl_plain_password User password, which is set when the user is created in User Management on the instance details page in the CKafka console.
+User password, which is set when the user is created in ACL Policy Management > User Management on the instance details page in the CKafka console.

-bootstrap_servers SASL access point, which can be obtained in Basic Info > Access Mode on the instance details page in the CKafka console.img
+SASL access point.
+You can obtain it in Basic Info >Access Mode on the instance details page in the CKafka console.

-group_id Consumer group ID, which can be customized based on business requirements.
+Consumer group ID, which can be customized as needed.

 Step 4.
 Send messages